There’s only a handful of vegetables…

-An orange bell pepper is one.
-I can snack or meal those little buggers every day, till death do us part.
+Orange bell peppers are #1.
+I can snack on or make-a-meal-of those little buggers every day, till death do us part.
 My dear friend Emily however, would disagree.

 We had a come to Jesus talk the other day about the vegetables we used to force ourselves to eat but are no longer slaves to.
 This is what you do when you are a nutritionist and have a union mandated 15 minute break.
 SO mine were baby carrots.
 She felt pretty strongly about bell peppers.
 Apparently one day Emily woke up and decided that raw bell peppers were rude and disgusting and she was no longer packing them for her midday snack.
 Freedom from vegetables took us 30+ years.

 So she doesn’t eat raw peppers and I don’t eat carrots but we find common ground on the slender superstar of gardens across the midwest: the zucchini.
 But how many ways can you prepare a zuch?
 Well you could make a sweet like my Cinnamon Zucchini Muffins or a savory like the infamous Zoodle Hash Brown Pizza .
 Maybe toss it with a little sauce and get things poppin’ with some Zoodle Ramen?